thomwithoutanh/khufkens/_posts/2016-10-02-paramater-estimation-in-r-a-simple-stomatal-conductance-model-example.md

 ---
 Most modeling approaches use some sort of optimization method to estimate parameters.
 These parameters are the knobs one has to turn to tune a statistical or mechanistic model exactly right to make it fit the data.
 Below I give a quick example of parameter estimation (in R) using a stomatal conductance (g<sub>s</sub>) model.

 A collaborator in the lab came to me with the question to quickly introduce him to parameter estimation in R in order to optimize a stomatal conductance model.
-This is the document and code I used to briefly explain the methodology used.
+This is the document and code I used to briefly explain the methodology.

 In this example a model calculates stomatal conductance based upon environmental variables and measurements of g<sub>max</sub> (or the maximum diffuse stomatal conductance).
 This model illustrates nicely how one can use R and an optimizer to estimate complex model parameters of non-linear models.

 The framework I put together estimates parameters using a [Generalized Simulated Annealing optimization R package](https://cran.r-project.org/web/packages/GenSA/index.html).
 However, different optimization packages and methods exist.
 Some worth mentioning are the default 'optim' function from the 'stats' package and [DiffeRential Evolution Adaptive Metropolis (DREAM)](http://dream.r-forge.r-project.org/).
-However, I found for smaller project and quick model development GenSA works really well.
+However, I found for smaller projects and quick model development GenSA works really well.

 The crude stomatal conductance model as formulated borrows heavily from model structures as described by Jarvis (1976) and White et al. 1999, both succintly described in Damour et al. (2010).
 The latter paper describes a variety of stomatal conductance models, which could be used with the framework as outlined in this example.